-- Name of Applicant and school must be printed on the transcript; handwritten information will not be accepted. - The class or course name must specifically indicate Physics, Physical Principles and/or Instrumentation in the title and be printed on the transcript.
-Supplementary information will not be accepted. - Transcript can be unofficial or official. - If submitting a foreign transcript or degree, a formal course by course foreign transcript evaluation report must accompany the application summary and indicate the aforementioned requirements. - Transcripts indicating only a number grade must include a grade key printed on the transcript showing the equivalent letter grade.
-Supplementary information will not be accepted - will not be accepted.A grade report will not be accepted in lieu of the transcript (unofficial or official).
+- script Requirements Name of Applicant and school must be printed on the transcript; handwritten information will not be accepted.
+The class or course name must specifically indicate Physics, Physical Principles and/or Instrumentation in the title and be printed on the transcript.
+Supplementary information will not be accepted.
+Transcript can be unofficial or official.
+If submitting a foreign transcript evaluation report must accompany the application summary and indicate the aforementioned requirements.
+Transcripts indicating only a number grade must include a grade key printed on the transcript information will not be accepted in lieu of the transcript (unofficial or official).
+A grade report will not be accepted in lieu of the transcript (unofficial or official).